-First and foremost, they must stretch their pec minor on the wall, and the lats using a rubber band attached to the pull-up bar of a squat rack.
+First and foremost, they must stretch their pec minor on the wall and the lats using a rubber band attached to the pull-up bar of a squat rack.

+Doing that will pull them back into a proper posture automatically.
 Then, I make them do resistance band pull-apart and band dislocations.

 The point of these exercises is to pull back the scapula muscles that are weak and long.
 I want them to tighten those muscles up and make them healthy.

-As I previously said, for many years, I had a horrible posture because of playing video games all the time.
+As I previously said, I had a horrible posture for many years because of playing video games.
+My posture was awful.

+After extensive research on the subject, I discovered it was called “Dowager’s Hump.”
 It is a byproduct of your head “falling off” while being hunched forward.

-When you crunch down on the anterior portion on the vertebrae, you can even end up with a bulging disk.
+When you bend forward all the time, the posterior part of the vertebra starts to open up.
+When you crunch down on the anterior portion of the vertebrae, you can even end up with a bulging disk.

 Your body responds by creating a hypertrophy response in the back of the neck.